-Not that there weren’t any privacy professionals before, but GDPR forced privacy professionals, who used to focus mostly on the understanding of the law and regulations, to face another challenge.
+Not that there weren’t any privacy professionals before, but GDPR made privacy professionals, who used to focus mainly on understanding laws and regulations, face another challenge- understanding how IT systems work to know where personal data is stored.

 What is data discovery?

-When speaking in terms of compliance and personal data processing, data discovery is fundamental to understand and detect all data processing activities.
+When speaking in terms of personal data processing, data discovery is fundamental to achieving compliance.

-Otherwise, you risk missing to record a lot of shadow processing and be overconfident with what you think you know.
+Otherwise, you can overlook different types of shadow processing and be overconfident with what you think you know.

-The employees working with the data are the only ones who truly know the details needed to maintain the records of processing.
+The employees working with the data are the only ones who truly know the details needed to maintain compliant records of processing activities so it is crucial to cooperate with different organizational units.

 Discover the processing by conducting surveys